BitGnat/0x.bitnats/README.md

 ## Marketplace Display

-📙 Bitnats Blocks shall be rendered as plain text
+📙 Bitnats Blocks shall be rendered as bitnats icon:

 📙 Bitnats Blocks shall be re-inscribed for on-chain artwork (wip)

 ## Contact